parthsahay24/Healthcare-Analytics/README.md

 ---

-## 📄 Legal and Compliance

 ### Medical Disclaimer
 This platform is designed for healthcare professionals as a clinical decision support tool.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult qualified healthcare professionals for medical decisions.

-### Regulatory Information
-- **FDA Guidance**: Follows FDA guidance for AI/ML-based medical devices
-- **Clinical Validation**: All algorithms are clinically validated
-- **Quality Management**: ISO 13485 quality management system compliance
-- **Risk Management**: ISO 14971 medical device risk management
-- **Usability Engineering**: IEC 62366 usability engineering standards

-### Intellectual Property
-- **Patents**: Patent-pending AI algorithms and methods
-- **Trademarks**: MedCare Analytics and related trademarks
-- **Copyright**: Copyright protection for software and documentation
-- **Open Source**: Selected components available under open source licenses
-- **Licensing**: Commercial and academic licensing options available

----

 **Built with ❤️ for advancing healthcare through intelligent prediction and clinical decision support**

-*MedCare Analytics - Transforming healthcare through AI-powered risk assessment and clinical intelligence*
+*HealthCare Analytics - Transforming healthcare through AI-powered risk assessment and clinical intelligence*

 ## 📊 Usage Statistics